HubSpot/SlimFast/slimfast-plugin/README.md

 ## Overview ##

+The slimfast-plugin can be used in place of the maven-assembly-plugin or maven-shade-plugin (which are often used to build uber jars).
+In addition, if you configure the maven-jar-plugin in the right way, the resulting jar (although not an uber jar) will still be runnable using plain old `java -jar` (ie, without needing to manually construct the classpath).

+This uses a feature of the JVM which is that if you run a jar which has a `Class-Path` entry in its manifest, then those paths are added to the classpath of the JVM.
+Using this feature, we can tell the maven-jar-plugin to build the classpath for us at build time and add it as a manifest property.
+Then we can configure the slimfast-plugin to copy the dependency jars to the right place and the resulting jar will start up fine when run with `java -jar`.

 ## Usage ##

 The plugin has three goals: copy, upload, and download.
 Copy can be used to copy your dependencies to the target folder